 Note for old-timers (like Peter, our Editor-in-Chief).
 ‘Friends’ was a televisual entertainment shown on broadcast networks in full color.
 The plots revolved around six people living in improbably large Manhattan apartments.
 Hilarity ensued for ten seasons between 1994 and 2004.
-The program continues to be popular on modern streaming services and just had its 25th anniversary.
+The program continues to be popular on modern streaming services and syndication.

 Keep in mind that the Friends logo is trademarked, though it’s widely copied and parodied.

 The Friends logo is easily available as an SVG graphic.

 Wikipedia has the logo as an SVG.
 SVG’s are supported in Office 365 Windows/Mac and the most flexible option.
 For earlier versions of Office, use the JPG option instead.

 If you’ve been following our coverage of SVG images in Office, you’ll be wondering if it’s possible to replace the letters with your own.
 Sadly no, each of the letters is a separate drawn graphic not a letter with embedded font.
 But there’s another way to do that, see below.

 Insert the logo into any document or slide, just like any other image.